likmoon/4c74356b41.github.io/_posts/2017-05-28-start-vm-modify-nsg-runbook.md

 Prereq: the VM you want to toggle and the NSG created for the VM with the rule to edit with your external IP.

-I won&#8217;t go through all the steps with extreme detail, but I will give out links and code to achieve the end goal.
+I won't go through all the steps with extreme detail, but I will give out links and code to achieve the end goal.

   1. [Create a powershell runbook](https://docs.microsoft.com/en-us/azure/automation/automation-creating-importing-runbook) (not workflow).
   2. [Insert](https://docs.microsoft.com/en-us/azure/automation/automation-edit-textual-runbook) the code snippet (at the end of the post), adjust it to your values.